FOREX-Dollar gains further on worries ECB grew uncomfortable with euro rise | Business

 That followed remarks on Tuesday from ECB chief economist Philip Lane, who said the exchange rate "does matter" for monetary policy.
 "Overall the comments suggest that an immediate policy response from the ECB to help weaken the euro appears unlikely, and they will rely more on jawboning to dampen euro strength for now," said Lee Hardman, currency analyst at MUFG.

+The euro's slide was also justified by the euro zone's rebound from its deepest economic downturn on record faltering in August, with some countries in the bloc suffering more than others from restrictions imposed to limit the spread of the coronavirus.
+Also, euro zone retail sales defied expectations of a rise in July and fell against June despite the lifting of COVID-19-related restrictions on economies, data showed on Thursday.

-Traders were watching for the final August Markit euro zone composite Purchasing Managers' Index (PMI) at 0800 GMT, which economists polled by Reuters expect it to be confirmed at 51.6.
+Traders will be watching for the initial jobless claims in the United States at 1230 GMT, which economists polled by Reuters expect lower for the week ending Aug.
+29.

 - READ MORE ON: